Satyendra0207/CASE_study/Case_study_Bikes/readme.txt

 Company can introduce more docked bikes as it is famous amongst the riders
 	docked bikes > classic bikes > Electric bikes Attractive Offers in weekdays

+This folder contains
+1-Zip files 📂 of the dataset
+2-Powerpoint presentation of the outcomes
+3-Rmd file and a html file of the whole code
+4-Pdf file contiaing the code
+5-Screenshots that explains details about the Divvy Bikes